newrelic/rpm_contrib/README.md

 library/framework, please let us know.
 We'd love to work with you and promote your project.  -The New Relic Ruby Agent Team

+## extends_newrelic_rpm
+We've started tracking gems that extend the New Relic Ruby agent via a git repository at http://github.com/newrelic/extends_newrelic_rpm.
+Check that out for a longer list of projects if you don't find what you need listed directly here.

 ## New Relic Ruby Agent Plugins (Seperate Projects)

 Here is a list of instrumentation projects for various Ruby libraries: